Mayo Clinic Cancer Center

 Professor of Pharmacology

 As Co-PI of the Mayo-NIH Pharmacogenomics Research Network (PGRN) grant for the past decade she has led PGx functional genomic studies of breast cancer designed to identify and understand biomarkers for response to endocrine and chemotherapy of breast cancer.
-Among those studies are the BCRF funded project in collaboration with Dr. James Ingle, in which her group has discovered a series biomarkers for endocrine response in breast cancer and they are studying the basic mechanisms associated with these biomarkers to help design better individualized endocrine therapy.
+Among those studies is the BCRF funded project in collaboration with Dr. James Ingle: the team discovered a series of biomarkers for endocrine response in breast cancer and are now studying the basic mechanisms associated with these biomarkers to help design better individualized endocrine therapy.
 She also leads a Mayo program developing new experimental models for breast and prostate cancer.

 Dr. Wang has published extensively in high impact journals and has received the Astellas Award from Astellas Foundation and the 2016 Leon Goldberg Early Investigator Award from the American Society for Clinical Pharmacology and Therapeutics.
 Dr. Wang is a member of the Mayo-NCI Comprehensive Cancer Center, Chair of Pharmacology in the department of Molecular Pharmacology and Experimental Therapeutics, and Director of the Pharmacogenomics Program of the Mayo Center for Individualized Medicine.